-Applause fills the air at many of the well-known entertainment and sports event centers on Kiewit’s Building Group’s resume.
+Applause fills the air at many of the well-known entertainment and sports event centers on Kiewit’s resume.
 Unlike commercial office buildings, these projects require an intimate understanding of acoustics, lighting and spatial orientation.
-From our first art museum project in 1929 — the Joslyn Memorial Art Gallery in Omaha, Nebraska — to the recent Safeco Stadium in Seattle, Washington, our noteworthy projects showcase a broad spectrum of one-of-a-kind stadiums, museums and complexes across the country.
-We are eager to rally for your next entertainment or sports event center.
+From our first art museum project in 1929 — the Joslyn Memorial Art Gallery in Omaha, Neb. — to Safeco Stadium in Seattle, Wash., our noteworthy projects showcase a broad spectrum of one-of-a-kind stadiums, museums and complexes across the country.

-The Toyota Elephant Passage Exhibit at the Denver Zoo is the first LEED Platinum certified exhibit in the country.
+The Toyota Elephant Passage Exhibit at the Denver Zoo is the first LEED® Platinum certified exhibit in the country.
 As part of the project scope of work, Kiewit demolished 17 existing buildings and redeveloped approximately 10 acres of Zoo space.
-The exhibit features six expansive outdoor yards, three animal crossings, and more than 1.1 million gallons of water for the exhibit animals to enjoy.
+The exhibit features six expansive outdoor yards, three animal crossings and more than 1.1 million gallons of water for the exhibit animals to enjoy.
 A unique gasification plant, which is designed to convert animal waste into a power source, was built adjacent to the exhibition area.

-A Kiewit-led joint venture provided sitework, precast and cast-in-place concrete services for the new Cardinals Stadium, home of the NFL’s Arizona Cardinals, as well as the annual Fiesta Bowl, Super Bowl XLII and other events.
-Kiewit also built the 63,500-seat stadium’s unique rollout field that can be retracted from the stadium, allowing for rodeos and other events.
+A Kiewit-led joint venture provided sitework, precast and cast-in-place concrete services for Cardinals Stadium, home of the NFL's Arizona Cardinals, Super Bowl XLII, the annual Fiesta Bowl and other events.
+Kiewit also built the 63,500-seat stadium's unique rollout field that can be retracted from the stadium, allowing for rodeos and other events.

 The 13-story-tall Desert Dome, the world's largest glazed geodesic dome, replicates environments of the Namib Desert in western Africa, the Great Sandy Desert in Australia and the Sonoran Desert in the southwestern United States.
-The $16.5 million project includes a sand waterfall, a 50-ft. mountain, canyons, a cactus forest, and desert flora and fauna.
+The $16.5 million project includes a sand waterfall, a 50-foot mountain, canyons, a cactus forest, and desert flora and fauna.
 The lower level features the “Kingdoms of the Night” exhibit, which houses the world’s largest indoor nocturnal exhibit.